jorix/OL-FeaturePopups/README.md

  * More constructor options?
  * Show a popup of a single feature from  a popup of a list of features.
  * Show hover popups of a clustered features.
- * new "listPopupClass" property.
- * Able to using external div instead of popups?

 The beginnings
 --------------